 - Salt to taste

-- Add the onions and saute on medium heat until brown spots appear.
+- Add the onions and curry leaves, if using, and saute on medium heat until it sotens and becomes translucent.